This document contains:

 python3 -m nox --session docker_qa

-You can select the gcc version to use inside the docker by setting the environment variable CC to gcc-5 (default), gcc-6, gcc-8, gcc-9, gcc-10, gcc-11, clang-10 or clang-13 or you can build and run the container with:
+You can select the gcc version to use inside the docker by setting the environment variable CC to gcc-5 (default), gcc-6, gcc-8, gcc-9, gcc-10, gcc-11, clang-10, clang-13 or clang-14 or you can build and run the container with:

 python3 -m nox --session 'docker_qa_compiler(gcc-9)'

 You can also use the compiler ‘all’ to run the tests for all compiler versions.
-This is usefull to update the all reference files:
+This is useful to update the all reference files:

 Become a gcovr developer¶

 After you’ve contributed a bit (whether with discussions, documentation, or code), consider becoming a gcovr developer.
 As a developer, you can:

 - manage issues and pull requests (label and close them)

 - review pull requests (a developer must approve each PR before it can be merged)

 Just open an issue that you’re interested, and we’ll have a quick vote.